-- Lots of options to choose from not so common in the cities compared to the rural areas surrounding them.
+- If you are moving to Australia you will find lots of options to choose from but not quite so common in the cities compared to the rural areas surrounding them.
 B and B stands for Bed and Breakfast and the accommodation you will be offered is a room in someone’s home.
 The breakfasts will range from cereal and toast at the less expensive through to a full home made Aussie breakfast with bacon, egg, mushrooms, tomatoes followed by fresh fruit and yogurt and toast and home made jam at the more expensive B and B accommodation.These meals can set you up for the day!

 - To search for rental properties and prices in your preferred area look at www.realestate.com.au or www.domain.com.au .In some states you may also find www.rent.com.au and www.realestateview.com.au useful.
-Rental house prices can fluctuate and in the year to June 2015 had increased in Sydney, Melbourne, Hobart and Adelaide, remained flat in Brisbane and Canberra, and had decreased in Perth and Darwin.
-Sydney rental houses are actually experiencing the greatest rental rise for 5 years with a median jump of 3.9%.
-Eastern suburbs' house rents are up by 8.3% and Eastern suburbs up by 5.6%.
-Apartments in Sydney's south grew by a whopping 4.5%.
-With this kind of rental growth it is worth having a look at a variety of suburbs.
+Rental house prices can fluctuate and in the year to June 2019 had increased in Sydney and Melbourne rental houses are actually in great demand and so it is worth having a look at a variety of suburbs.

-- Many properties have open inspections on a Saturday, rather than by private appointment.
+- In Australia many properties have open inspections on a Saturday, rather than by private appointment.
 Good rental properties get taken very quickly so it is wise to have all your documents (ID/references etc) ready so you can apply as soon as possible.

 - Pet friendly rental properties can be hard to find and in many cases are not allowed in apartments due to the strata laws.